 Meris Bergquist, Executive Director, Massachusetts Fair Housing Center

 "Housing in America is the broadest survey of the largest asset class in the economy ever undertaken.
-Without bias or point of view, the authors address the many ways housing affects the economy, the family, demographics, the role of race, public policy, affordability, and homelessness.
-An essential overview of this essential element of life."
+Without bias, the authors address the many ways housing affects the economy, the family, demographics, the role of race, public policy, affordability, and homelessness.
+An essential overview of this vital element of life."

 Christopher B. Leinberger, Charles Bendit Distinguished Scholar and Research Professor of Urban Real Estate, George Washington University School of Business

-Introduction.
-Housing in America Chapter 1.
+Introduction: Housing in America, Acknowledgments, Note to Intructors and Students Chapter 1.
 Unique Qualities of Housing Chapter 2.
 Housing and Culture Chapter 3.
 Framing Housing: Disciplinary Approaches and Ideologies Chapter 4.
 History of Federal Involvement in Housing Chapter 5.
 Housing and Discrimination Chapter 6.
 Housing Needs, Affordability, and Federal Responses Chapter 7.
 Housing and Opportunity Chapter 8.
 Housing and the Economy Chapter 9.
 Public Housing Chapter 10.
 State and Local Housing Initiatives Chapter 11.
 Homelessness Chapter 12.
-Conclusion
+Conclusion, Index